SaifulKIslam/QAProject/README.md

 <a name=risks></a>
 ## Risk Assessment

 I carried out a risk assessment in the planning stage to plan for issues that may have occurred.
-I included various risks that my project may could come accross and have categorised them below to according to their risk, its impact, likelihood anda suitable response.
+I included various risks that my project may come accross and have categorised them below to according to a high,medium, low risk rating, its impact, likelihood, likelihood rating and a suitable response.
 The risks can be seen as a combination of technical risks with the development of the project and general risks that will directly or indirectly impact the project.

 [Excel version](https://docs.google.com/spreadsheets/d/1PkbGO7We7VWNwiyrE6rUQE0_KDZOs-1CUOdsQAjmLcc/edit#gid=0)
 <img src="/Documentation/Risk Table.png" alt="CI" width="100%" height="100%"/>